PovilasPliuskus/FileCompressionSoftware/README.md

 -------

 ## Future perspectives
-* Switch from using .exe (Executable) files to .dll (Dynamic Link Library) files

-*This change is expected to improve the performance of the application by reducing load times, as well as providing greater flexibility in terms of program   functionality.*
+- **Switch to using .dll files:** This change is expected to improve the performance of the application by reducing load times, and providing greater flexibility in terms of program functionality.

-* Add keyboard shortcuts

-*This change is expected to make it easier for users to perform certain actions while using the application.*
+- **Add keyboard shortcuts:** This change is expected to make it easier for users to perform certain actions while using the application.

-* Explore additional design options and modify the current interface to create a more user-friendly experience
+- **Explore additional design options:** Modify the current interface to create a more user-friendly experience.

-* Add multi-file compression/decompression functionality
+- **Add multi-file compression/decompression functionality:** This feature will allow users to compress or decompress multiple files at once, saving time and effort.